esarf/emd_approximation/README.md

-# Approximation of the EMD
+# Approximation of the Earth Mover's Distance
 Python implementation of the paper of Wuchen Li, Ernest K. Ryu, Stanley Osher, Wotao Yin  : *A Parallel Method for Earth Mover's Distance*.
 Realized with Ryan Boustany at Ensae Paris.